cschweda/nexus-game/README.md

   - The target number is randomly generated in the web version by selecting five cards face down from a shuffled deck and summing their values.
   - The minimum possible target is 5 (if all selected cards have a value of 1) and the maximum is 65 (if all selected cards are 13).
   - When playing with physical cards, these same limits apply.
-- At the start, the game shuffles a 52-card play deck (which is facedown) and a 10-card Fixit deck.
+- At the start, the game shuffles a 52-card play deck (which is entirely facedown) and a 10-card Fixit deck.
+- The play deck is held as a whole; you draw the top card one by one on each turn.
-- The player is dealt 5 cards from the play deck and 2 Fixit cards (face up) from the Fixit deck.
+- The Fixit deck is kept separate; 2 Fixit cards are revealed face up from it at the start.
-- On a player's turn, they may choose one of two actions:
+- On a player's turn, you may choose one of two actions:
-  1. Play a normal card from their hand to continue or complete a sequence.
+  1. Draw the next card from your facedown play deck and play it to continue or complete a sequence.
-     - The played card is removed from the hand, and the game state updates accordingly.
+     - The drawn card is used immediately to build or extend a sequence, and the game state updates accordingly.
-  2. Play a Fixit card, which is drawn from the pre-dealt Fixit hand.
+  2. Play a Fixit card (from the pre-dealt Fixit cards, which are face up).
-     - Once played (after revealing its effect), the Fixit card's action (insert, reorder, remove, or retrieve) is applied immediately.
+     - Once played (after revealing its effect), the Fixit card’s action (insert, reorder, remove, or retrieve) is applied immediately.
      - The use of a Fixit card immediately terminates the current action phase.
 - Note: Once play begins, the facedown deck remains in its current order.
-It cannot be shuffled during regular play; only a "SHUFFLE DECK" Fixit card may reshuffle the deck.
+It cannot be reshuffled during regular play; only a "SHUFFLE DECK" Fixit card may reshuffle the deck.
 - Locked sequences earn points, with bonus points awarded for efficient use of Fixit cards.
 - Illegal moves, such as playing a card that does not fit into a sequence, are blocked and leave the game state unchanged.
 - Win/Loss Conditions:
-  - The player wins by successfully locking sequences that meet or exceed the target number while following all game rules.
+  - You win by successfully locking sequences that meet or exceed the target number while following all game rules.
-    - (Clarification needed: You may further specify that each locked sequence must contain at least three cards or follow another criterion.)
-  - The game is lost if the play deck and hand are exhausted without meeting the target number or if an illegal move is made that disrupts game flow.
+  - The game is lost if the play deck and any remaining drawn cards (if applicable) are exhausted without meeting the target number or if an illegal move disrupts game flow.
 - Persisting the game state via localStorage enables game sessions to be resumed later.

 ## Sample Playthrough